 In keeping with the laidback island lifestyle, much of the adopted culture in Bali revolves around self-care and rejuvenation; you can’t throw a stone here without hitting a massage parlour, a farmers market, or a yoga studio.

 But the best place to re energise is in Bali’s great outdoors.
-The island is brimming with outdoor adventure, from surfing and kitesurfing on those perfect Indo waves, to hiking and biking the hairraising jungle trails.
+The island is brimming with outdoor adventure, from diving to surfing and kitesurfing on those perfect Indo waves, to hiking and biking the hairraising jungle trails.

-Best Sports In Bali
+Best Sports and Outdoor Activities in Bali

 Kitesurfing in Bali

 Bali is a lightwind spot, with a season that runs from May until September and peaks from June-August.
-Pack your big kites for this one guys and gals!
-The average wind speed in Bali during high season hangs around 12-16 knots.

 Sanur is the main kite spot in Bali, located on the southeast of the island.
 Flat-ish water and light onshore/cross-on wind makes it an ideal spot for some easy free-riding.
 The inner lagoon is protected by an outer reef.
 This keeps things calm at the shoreline but creates a few small (and sometimes big) waves outside.
 Be careful of the coral underfoot during low tide- booties might be a good option.